watch us on facebook

 After the explosions stopped, Oleksiy says he went outside and saw that four people were lying.

 “They just laid there without moving.
 One man was behind the poplars, right here, right there,” Oleksiy showed around the square.

 Oleksiy says that multiple explosions were caused by cluster munition, something later confirmed by local authorities.

-Serhiy Matvienko, a doctor responsible for the wounded, told the Kyiv Independent that most of those injured are in intensive care.
-Three teams of three specialists had to be called to Hospital number five, located not far from the bombardment.
+Serhiy Matvienko, a doctor responsible for the wounded, told the Kyiv Independent that most injured are in intensive care.
+Three teams of specialists had to be called to Hospital number five, located not far from the bombardment.

-Matvienko says the wounds were the results of an attack carried out with cluster bombs, set to do maximum damage during a busy morning.
+Matvienko says the wounds resulted from an attack carried out with cluster bombs, set to do maximum damage during a busy morning.

-“The bombardment took place in a crowded place, on a weekday, with lots of people,” he said.
+“The bombardment took place in a crowded place, on a weekday, with many people,” he said.

 Among the injured, a father and his daughter have been admitted to intensive care.